 - Set up your PC to accept remote connections.

-- Add a Remote Desktop connection or a remote resource.
-You use a connection to connect directly to a Windows PC and a remote resource to use a RemoteApp program, session-based desktop, or virtual desktop published by your admin.
+- Add a Remote PC connection or a workspace.
+You use a connection to connect directly to a Windows PC and a workspace to use a RemoteApp program, session-based desktop, or virtual desktop published by your admin.

 - Pin items so you can get to Remote Desktop quickly.

-- In the Connection Center, tap + Add, and then tap Desktop.
+- In the Connection Center, tap + Add, and then tap PCs.